Here’s what you need to know to successfully transplant plants in the fall garden.

 Water your fall transplants very well for the first month after transplanting.
 We want them happy and not water starved.

-And like spring transplanting, you do NOT feed or add anything to the planting holes when you move them.
+And like spring transplanting, do NOT feed or add anything to the planting holes when you move them.